snikch/jquery.dirtyforms/README.md

 	});
 },

+// Stash returns the current contents of a dialog to be refired after the confirmation
+// Use to store the current dialog, when it's about to be replaced with the confirmation dialog.
+// This function can be omitted (or return false) if you don't wish to stash anything. stash : function(){
+	var fb = $('#facebox .content');
+	return ($.trim(fb.html()) == '' || fb.css('display') != 'block') ?
+	   false :
+	   fb.clone(true);
+}

-// Refire handles closing an existing dialog AND fires a new one refire : function(content){
+// Refire handles closing an existing dialog AND fires a new one.
+// You can omit this method (or return false) if you don't need to use stashing/refiring. refire : function(content){
 	var rebox = function(){
 		$.facebox(content);